-We look at your income, savings, other capital assets and certain expenses to determine whether a contribution towards the cost of services would be applicable.
+We look at your income, savings, other capital assets and certain expenses to work out whether you are able to make a contribution towards the cost of care and if so, how much can be afforded.

 We also carry out a benefits check for you.
 We may be able to identify, and assist you with your claim, and any benefits you may be entitled to but do not currently receive.